Updated August 2023

-Most of the marketers I know rely at least somewhat on agencies or freelance brand journalists and writers to meet the growing demand for articles, white papers, blog posts and other forms of content.
+Most business people I know rely at least somewhat on marketing agencies or freelance brand journalists and writers to meet the growing demand for articles, white papers, blog posts and other content.
 And one of the biggest pain points is just getting to a deal.

 Here's a tip: Somebody has to go first on the money.
 It might as well be you.

 If you're pitching: If you haven't already set a base rate or ballpark estimate of your own, stop reading this and start cyphering.
-We have a per-word rack-rate, along with project rates for frequently requested forms like infographics, video scripts, white papers, etc. We don't publish them, because we update them twice a year, but if someone calls me today and they don't have a budget figure, I can easily give them a ballpark even without a full-on project brief.
+We have a per-word rack-rate, along with project rates for frequently requested forms like infographics, video scripts, white papers, and coaching.
+When someone calls with a price request and they won't give me their budget, I can quickly figure out a ballpark even without a full-on project brief.
 If my estimate is too rich for the prospect's blood, we find out at the beginning, so I can either lower my rate, decide to negotiate them up, or walk away.
 Having pricing information ready lets me make better decisions about whether or not to invest time and effort into getting a job.

 I know it can be scary to go first on the money, but the risk is always worth the reward regardless of which side of the desk you're on.
 Give it a try!